Jamil-NE20/Jamil-NE20/README.md

 - 👋 Hi, I’m Md Jamil Uddin
 - 👀 I’m interested in Cloud development like Azure.
-- 🌱 I’m currently learning Azure, PHP, Laravel, Livewire C#, and front-end development.
+- 🌱 I’m currently learning Azure, PHP, Laravel, Livewire, C#, and front-end development.
 - 💞️ I’m looking to collaborate on a new project
 - 📫 How to reach me: azad1031@gmail.com, uddin.jamil.md@gmail.com